Department of Bible and Ministry

 students praying

-Chi Rho is a group of students who are motivated to be a spiritual catalysts on the YU campus helping students connect with local churches, hosting student-led Bible studies, and planning other ministries that lead the community to deeper encounters with Jesus.
+YCM is a group of students who are motivated to be a spiritual catalysts on the YU campus helping students connect with local churches, hosting student-led Bible studies, and planning other ministries that lead the community to deeper encounters with Jesus.

 Transfer from Schools of Preaching

-Students seeking admission to the Bible program must meet all the York University admission requirements.
+Students seeking admission to the Bible and ministry program must meet all the York University admission requirements.
 Graduates from Schools of Preaching may apply for up to 60 hours of transfer credit in Bible and Greek courses.
 To qualify for the Bachelor of Arts Degree in Biblical Studies, the student must have completed a minimum of 120 semester hours, at least 32 of which must be in residence at York University.

 Transfer Admissions